RETURN TO ODDS N' ENDS PAGE | E-MAIL ME

-A deafening silence filled the room, the only sound that of thick cold drops of rain bouncing off the room's oversized panes of glass.
+A long silence filled the room, the only sound that of thick cold drops of rain bouncing off the room's oversized panes of glass.
 It seemed to last for hours, but probably actually lasted eleven seconds or so.

-"You want us to sell a product that people can get out of their taps practically free?"
+"You want us to sell a product that people can get out of their taps practically for free?"
 Cornelius Tuckerhousehead of research and stuffchimed in.

 "Absolutely.
 People will love it!"
 Bull gushed.